AGLDWG/guidelines/PID-IRI-Guidelines-v2.2.md

 * *Submitting Organization* is free to use allocated IRIs

 #### 8.3.3.
 Required Metadata
 Metadata to be supplied for the registration of a Linked Data top-level register, and thus the allocation of a IRI for it, must constitute a valid record for such within the AGLDWG Linked Data PID Register.
-Record validity is determined using the process outlined in [Appendix B](#app-b).
+Record validity is determined using the process outlined in [Appendix B](#appendix-b-resource-register-item-metadata).

 Entries in the AGLDWG Linked Data PID Register are public from submission onwards.

 ### 8.4.
-Second-Level Register IRIs
+Second-Level Registers
 At this stage, the AGLDWG recognises there are two sorts of Second-level Registers for which IRIs may be allocated:

 1. subregisters of a Dataset